 The exempt market explained

-Securities must be issued with a prospectus – a document that provides detailed information about the securities and the business issuing the securities.
-But there are a few exceptions to this rule – these are called prospectus exemptions.
+Generally, securities offered to the public in Ontario must be offered with a prospectus – a document that provides detailed information about the security and the company offering it.
+However, there are some exemptions to this rule that allow securities to be offered without a prospectus – these are called prospectus exemptions.

 - Investments like debt, equity, asset-backed securities, investment funds and derivatives can be sold in the exempt market.

-- Prospectus exemptions can help businesses because it lets them raise money with less time and cost than preparing a prospectus.
+- Prospectus exemptions can help businesses because it lets them raise money without the time and expense of preparing a prospectus.

 3 risks of exempt securities